About

 College Counseling The college counseling process begins with students in 7th grade.
 The college counseling team works with students in 7th-12th grades to help them plan and prepare for admission to college and post-secondary education.

-The class of 2022 had a 100% college acceptance rate.
+The class of 2023 had a 100% college acceptance rate by 4-year universities/colleges.

 Community Service